davenkin/andy-springboot4-template/adr/014_testing_strategy.md

 #### Test internal DomainEvent handlers

-Usually DomainEvent handler testing is covered in Controller test file, as normally domain events are raised from Controller API calling.
+Usually DomainEvent handler testing is covered in Controller test file, as normally DomainEvents are raised from Controller API calling.

 1. Prepare data (usually by calling CommandService or Repository or RestTestClient)
 2. Execute the EventHandler using `EventConsumer.consumeDomainEvent()`, do not call `EventHandler.handle()` directly as it's not end-to-end testing.
 3. Verify results
-4. If other domain events are further raised during the event consuming, you will still need to verify it using `latestEventFor()`
+4. If other DomainEvents are further raised during the event consuming, you will still need to verify it using `latestEventFor()`

 ```java
     @Test